Ben Bishop: Tampa Bay Lightning (2013–2017)

 On August 2, 2014, the Lightning announced Bishop's contract had been extended for two years.
 On March 30, 2015, Bishop became the first Lightning goalie to record two assists in one game.
 On April 4, 2015, Bishop earned his 38th win of the season in a 4–0 shutout of the Florida Panthers, which was a personal best and surpassed the Tampa Bay franchise record he set the previous season.
 On April 11, 2015, Bishop extended his personal best and team record to 40 wins in a 3–2 Lightning shootout win over the visiting Boston Bruins.
-On April 18, 2015, Bishop made his Stanley Cup playoff debut – and earned his first career playoff win – in a 5–1 victory over the Detroit Red Wings.
-On May 29, 2015, Bishop joined Tim Thomas and Patrick Roy as the only goaltenders to post shutouts in two Game 7s in a single playoff year.
-Bishop also became the first goaltender to post two shutouts in two Game 7s in his first season in the playoffs.
-Additionally, Bishop became the first goaltender to win back-to-back playoff shutouts in Madison Square Garden, which would cause the New York Rangers to lose their first Game 7 at home in their franchise's history.
-After losing to the Chicago Blackhawks in six games in the 2015 Stanley Cup Finals, Bishop revealed he tore his groin on a Brad Richards shot in the second period of Game 2.
+On April 18, 2015, Bishop made his Stanley Cup playoff debut—and earned his first career playoff win—in a 5–1 victory over the Detroit Red Wings.
+On May 29, 2015, Bishop joined Tim Thomas and Patrick Roy as the only goaltenders to post shutouts in two seventh games in a single playoff year.
+Bishop also became the first goaltender to post two shutouts in two seventh games in his first season in the playoffs.
+Additionally, Bishop became the first goaltender to win back-to-back playoff shutouts in Madison Square Garden, which would cause the New York Rangers to lose their first game seven at home in their franchise's history.
+After losing to the Chicago Blackhawks in six games in the 2015 Stanley Cup Finals, Bishop revealed he tore his groin on a Brad Richards shot in the second period of game two.
 The injury did not require surgery, just rest during the off-season.